appliedai-spindox/easy-q/quantum_optimization/README.md

 This module focuses on quantum optimization experiments with Quantum Approximate Optimization Algorithm (QAOA), providing automated experimentation and performance analysis capabilities.

-> 📖 **Framework Documentation**: For installation instructions, common features, and an overview of the complete EasyQ framework (including Quantum Optimization), see the [main README](../README.md).
+> 📖 **Framework Documentation**: For installation instructions, common features, and an overview of the complete EasyQ framework (including Quantum Machine Learning), see the [main README](../README.md).

 ---